Finnish Guards' Rifle Battalion: The establishment of the Finnish Guards' Rifle Battalion

-In July 1829 the Finnish Training Battalion was suddenly ordered to join the imperial life-guards' exercise camp in Krasnoye Selo south-west of Saint Petersburg.
+In July 1829 the Finnish Training Battalion was suddenly ordered to join the imperial life-guards' exercise camp in Krasnoye Selo, south-west of Saint Petersburg.
 After inspecting the battalion, Nicholas I of Russia announced that it would be promoted to the rank of Young Guard.
 In the order of the day for the following day, the name of the battalion was given as "Finnish life-guards' rifle battalion" and it was attached to the 4th brigade, 2nd infantry division of the imperial life guards.
 Anders Edvard Ramsay continued as the battalion commander.
-Although the battalion was now a part of the imperial life-guard and under the jurisdiction of its inspector, it also fell under the commander of all forces located in Finland, the Governor-General of Finland.
+Although the battalion was now a part of the imperial life-guard and under the jurisdiction of its inspector, it also fell under the command of the Governor-General of Finland, who commanded all of the forces located in Finland.
 The costs of the Finnish Rifle Battalion were still paid from the accounts of the Senate of Finland.
 Along with the new name and rank, the battalion received new uniforms and a colour, which was consecrated and presented to the battalion on 17 September 1829.

 As the battalion gained a higher standing, its strength was also increased to 600 guardsmen.
-At the same time, it was specified, that only men taller than 5 feet and 6,5-inches (168 cm) could be recruited.
-The Helsinki Training Battalion had had only two permanent officers; a commander and his adjutant; other officers were temporarily assigned on secondment from other units of the army.
-At its promotion to a guard unit, the battalion received 17 permanent officers.
-Furthermore, it was ordered that the battalion had to accept all the qualified noblemen willing to enter the military career as non-commissioned officers, as long as they could pay the costs of living until they were promoted to commissioned officers and regular, paid commissioned officers' posts were vacant.
-As a result, the battalion became the career shortcut for young noblemen willing to enter a military career.
-In 1829, the command language of the battalion was changed to Russian replacing the former Swedish.
-The orders of the day orders and correspondence were conducted, however, in Swedish, until the end of the battalion and during the last years, a parallel diary was held in Finnish language.
+At the same time, it was specified that only men taller than 5 feet and 6,5-inches (168 cm) could be recruited.
+The Helsinki Training Battalion had only had two permanent officers; a commander and his adjutant, and any other officers were temporarily assigned on secondment from other units of the army.
+With its promotion to a guard unit, the battalion received 17 permanent officers.
+Furthermore, the battalion still had to accept all the qualified Finnish noblemen willing to enter military service as non-commissioned officers, as long as they could pay their own living costs until a vacancy for a commissioned officer opened up and they were promoted to commissioned officers.
+As a result, the battalion became a career shortcut for young noblemen wanting to become officers.
+In 1829, the command language of the battalion was changed to Russian, replacing the former Swedish.
+However, the orders of the day and correspondence were still nonetheless written in Swedish for the battalions entire operational history.
+Additionally, during the last years of the unit, a parallel diary was also kept in Finnish language.